Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: System Model

-Moreover, the CSI maps sampled within a local subregion have higher correlations than those sampled crossing different local subareas, which explains why the performance of the subtask's NN is better than that of the whole cell from the perspective of sample similarity.
-Pearson correlation is introduced here to describe the similarity between CSI samples and the $(i,j)^{th}$ element in correlation matrix $\mathbf{R}$ can be expressed as:
+Furthermore, the CSI maps sampled within a local subregion exhibit higher correlations than those sampled across different local subareas.
+This finding explains why the performance of the subtask's neural network is better than that of the entire cell from the perspective of sample similarity.
+We introduce Pearson correlation to describe the similarity between CSI samples, where the $(i,j)^{th}$ element in the correlation matrix $\mathbf{R}$ can be expressed as:

 where $\sf{cov}(\cdot)$ denotes the covariance and the superscript $i$ or $j$ stands for the sample number.
-Fig. \ref{fig:correlation_5P} presents the visualization of the sample correlation (Pearson correlation) matrix, including the PAS, PDP and CSI matrix.
-The small square matrix on the diagonal are shallower than the rest, manifesting that the Pearson correlation of CSI samples within a subregion is higher than those crossing different regions.
-The sample correlation of CSI matrix can be viewed as the combination of PAS's and PDP's, where the main factor affecting the CSI matrix's sample correlation.
+Fig. \ref{fig:correlation_5P} shows the visualization of the sample correlation (Pearson correlation) matrix, which includes the PAS, PDP, and CSI matrix.
+The small square matrices on the diagonal are shallower than the rest, manifesting that the Pearson correlation of CSI samples within a subregion is higher than those crossing different regions.
+The sample correlation of CSI matrix can be viewed as the combination of PAS's and PDP's.

 The following demonstrates the reasons for the above statistical phenomena of the CSI database: During the CSI simulation, we restrict the range of these subregions, represented by diameter, to less than the correlation distance (CSI sampled within this range will have a strong spatial correlation\cite{QuaDRiGa}.).
 As a result, the large-scale fading parameters (LSPs) within one local area do not change considerably and keep their wide-sense stationary (WSS) properties \cite{QuaDRiGa}.
 Therefore, the change of small-scale fading parameters (SSPs) is the main factor affecting the difference of CSI distribution in one subregion.
 Both the LSPs and SSPs change dramatically across different subregions, resulting in a much lower CSI correlation as well as the various $\mathbb{A}_k$ and $\mathbb{T}_k$.
 Thus, dividing the dataset according to the sampling area is reasonable and equivalent to an artificial sample clustering process.